Nuga0909/Testing-practice/README.md

 # Testing-practice
-Writting a few practical tests for JavaScript functions using the Jest library.
+Writing a few practical tests for JavaScript functions using the Jest library.